 Unexplained weight loss

 As with fever, night sweats are a sign your body may be in overdrive fighting cancer, a virus, or other invading cells.
 “Your body sees the cells as foreign and up-regulates the immune response, leading to symptoms like fever and night sweats,” Joel Warsh, MD, a holistic and integrative medicine practitioner in Studio City, CA. This is especially common with people who have lymphoma or leukemia, Dr. Bonta says.
 “Any patient with leukemia, they’ll tell me they get up in the middle of the night and will be soaked.
 They have to change their bedspread and pajamas,” she says.
 These night sweats are different from hormone-related hot flashes, Dr. Bonta points out.
 “If you can identify a cause for it and treat it, it’s not cancer.
 But drenching night sweats are a concern for some types of cancer.”
-Here are 7 more reasons you may sweat at night.
+Look out for these 10 surprising things that can increase your cancer risk.